cuhHub/Noir/README.md

 Noir also contains default services which can be found in `Noir.Services`.
 (TODO)

 ## ❔ Example
-Let's say your addon needs to spawn objects, then despawn them after some time.
-You can create something called a `Service` that handles this.
+Let's say your addon needs to spawn objects then despawn them after some time, you can create something called a `Service` that handles this.

 ```lua
 JanitorService = Noir.Services:CreateService("JanitorService")